-What travel and health insurance you choose is ultimately a very personal choice, however, as a nomad, it’s important to look for one that takes into account our lifestyle.
+What travel and global health insurance you choose is ultimately a very personal choice, however, as a nomad, it’s important to look for one that takes into account our lifestyle.

 We were personally very impressed SafteyWing during the early stages of the pandemic when they helped us with our emergency flight home.

 We’ve always found communication with them easy and the claims process is clear and straightforward (read more in our full review).
 It’s also easy to add people to your insurance if you are a couple or group which saves money if you’re travelling with others.

-Note: They also have unique features on the horizon for 2021 and onwards such as a remote doctor, remote mental health support, remote pension scheme, and more.
+They also have unique features on the horizon such as a remote doctor, remote mental health support, remote pension scheme, and more.
 All of which tells us that they have the real issues facing digital nomads in mind.